kontainapp/guide/quickstart.md

 For more details to install Kontain as a secure runtime in Kubernetes:
 [!ref text="Install Kontain in Kubernetes"](/getting_started/kubernetes)

-Below we will some examples of how to use Kontain with golang, Java Spring Boot, Python FastAPI and NodeJS without changing any of your existing Docker or Kubernetes workflows.
+Below we will some examples of how to use Kontain with golang, Java Spring Boot, Python Flask and NodeJS without changing any of your existing Docker or Kubernetes workflows.

 ### Using Kontain with Golang http server (Docker Container)
 [!ref text="Kontain and Go (Docker and Kubernetes)"](/getting_started/golang)